 What expectations did you set for your stakeholders?
-And more importantly, did they know?
+More importantly, did they know?

 When you order a package from Amazon, you get an email confirming the order and an estimated delivery date.
 Then you get an email when the order is completed and out for delivery.
-Then an email the morning of the delivery saying your package will be delivered that day with a link to a webpage estimating delivery to within 3 hours.
-As that time approaches, the webpage changes to a map, and you can actually watch the driver move from house to house, getting ever closer to your door.
+After that, you'll receive an email the morning of the delivery saying your package will be delivered that day with a link to a webpage estimating delivery to within 3 hours.
+As that time approaches, the webpage changes to a map and you can actually watch the driver move from house to house, getting ever closer to your door.